RX-78GP02A/DSA-Module/Arrays/arraysDrills.md

   arr.pop();
 ```
 * What is the length, capacity, and address of your array?
 Explain the result of your program after adding the new lines of code.

+### 4. Understanding more about how arrays work
+* Print the 1st item in the array `arr`.

+* Empty the array and add just 1 item: `arr.push("tauhida");`

+* Print this 1 item that you just added.
+What is the result?
+Can you explain your result?

+* What is the purpose of the `_resize()` function in your Array class?

+**You can use JavaScript's built-in arrays to solve the following drills.
+After you write the algorithm, identify its time complexity and determine if it needs to be optimized.
+Start each problem by understanding the problem and coming up with some sample input and output.
+For your convenience, a few sample input and output are provided.**